moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 ```

-This error indicates that you have another instance of subsquid running somewhere else.
+This error indicates that you have another instance of Subsquid running somewhere else.
 You can stop that gracefully with the command `sqd down` or by pressing the Stop button next to the container in Docker Desktop.

 ```
 Error: connect ECONNREFUSED 127.0.0.1:23798